Best LIVE Ammo Deals Online >>>

 (Photo: Surefire)

-Finding any Surefire long gun light for a hundred bucks isn’t common.
-This combination gives you an affordable weapon light with Surefire durability.
+Finding any SureFire long gun light for a hundred bucks isn’t common.
+This combination gives you an affordable weapon light with SureFire durability.

 The G2X throws out 600 lumens backed by 8,700 candela.
-That’s enough light for most civilian applications, and if you need a budget-duty light, it’s tough to get cheaper than the G2X and Magpul combo.
+That’s enough light for most civilian applications, and if you need a budget-duty light, it’s tough to get cheaper than the G2X and Magpul mount combo.

 G2x